david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 1. Glass breaking

-When your pipeline is detecting glass, continue.
+When your pipeline is detecting breaking glass, continue to add additional wav files:

-When successful, add support for the following:

 2. Footsteps
 3. Coughs